Altoona Weather Forecast - News Break

 Altoona Weather Forecast

-Here’s the forecast for the next four days in Altoona: Wednesday, May 26: Mostly sunny then slight chance showers and thunderstorms in the day; while chance showers and thunderstorms during night; Thursday, May 27: Slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night; Friday, May 28: Showers And Thunderstorms Likely; Saturday, May 29: Chance showers and thunderstorms then mostly sunny in the day; while partly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Altoona: Thursday, May 27: Chance rain showers then chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly cloudy during night; Friday, May 28: Slight chance rain showers then showers and thunderstorms likely in the day; while showers and thunderstorms likely during night; Saturday, May 29: Mostly sunny in the day; while partly cloudy during night; Sunday, May 30: Sunny in the day; while mostly clear during night;mp.newsbreakapp.com